-We are proud to be a bilingual university in a bilingual region and nation and our University continues to make its mark on the intellectual and cultural life of Wales, the UK and the world.
 Bangor's standing in the Research Excellence Framework (2021) underlines an outstanding performance with 85% of our research judged to be world-leading or internationally excellent.
-It is a great achievement to be recognised within the top 30 in the UK for the societal impact, with Earth Systems and Environmental Sciences placed first in the UK for the impact of its research.
-Our ranking of second overall in Wales and in the top 50 in the UK is excellent news.
-It is clear that Bangor University is delivering world changing social, cultural, and environmental benefits, from advances in healthcare to combatting global environmental change and finding the energy solutions of the future.
+We are proud to be a bilingual university in a bilingual While our financial statements report a strong set region and nation and our University continues to of results, they do not reflect the challenges of high make its mark on the intellectual and cultural life of inflation, increased energy and borrowing costs which Wales, the UK and the world.
+Bangor's standing in the will bring additional pressures to the University in future Research Excellence Framework (2021) underlines an years.
+We are currently undertaking a review of Council outstanding performance with 85% of our research and the effectiveness of its governance structures judged to be world-leading or internationally excellent. to ensure that we are effectively able to support the It is a great achievement to be recognised within the top institution's sustainability and long-term future.
+30 in the UK for the societal impact, with Earth Systems Over the past year, Council has sought to ensure that and Environmental Sciences placed first in the UK the vision and goals of the University's strategic plan, for the impact of its research.
+Our ranking of second remain relevant.
+The University has greatly benefitted overall in Wales and in the top 50 in the UK is excellent from the steadfast and visionary leadership of news.
+It is clear that Bangor University is delivering Professor Iwan Davies who retired as Vice-Chancellor world changing social, cultural, and environmental in September 2022. benefits, from advances in healthcare to combatting global environmental change and finding the energy I have led on the appointment of his successor, a solutions of the future.

-The University has made good progress in the latest National Student Survey results, placed in the top 20 in the UK at 19th position, up 54 places compared with last year, achieving an 81% overall satisfaction rate, up 6%.
-We have more work to do to ensure we achieve the high standards we set ourselves to ensure the students continue to receive the student experience they rightly expect when they join our community.
+process which was managed by independent executive search company, Perret Laver.
+It gives me great The University has made good progress in the latest pleasure to welcome our new Vice-Chancellor and I National Student Survey results, placed in the top 20 look forward to working with Professor Edmund Burke in the UK at 19th position, up 54 places compared with to underpin the direction he sets for the institution last year, achieving an 81% overall satisfaction rate, up over the next period.
+I am confident that we have the 6%.
+We have more work to do to ensure we achieve the strategy, leadership and governance to realise our high standards we set ourselves to ensure the students ambitious goals together, as a University with a Welsh continue to receive the student experience they rightly heart and a regional, national and global outlook. expect when they join our community.

-Following the outbreak of war in Ukraine, the University joined Welsh Government's super-sponsor scheme and repurposed one of our halls of residence as short-term accommodation.
+Following the outbreak of war in Ukraine, the University joined Welsh Government's super-sponsor scheme and repurposed one of our halls of residence as short- term accommodation.
 Working in partnership with Gwynedd Council, Betsi Cadwaladr University Health Board and social housing provider, Clwyd Alyn, we have welcomed more than 80 Ukrainians on campus.
 In keeping with the proud history we have in Wales as a Nation of Sanctuary it has been our privilege to host the refugees at a time of great need.